ArkEcosystemArchive/docs-legacy/docs/releases/v2.3/migrating_2.2_2.3.md

    },
    ```

-4. Save the changes.
-5. Add the new logger configuration to the already opened file `~/.config/ark-core/mainnet/plugins.js`.
+4. Add the new logger configuration to the already opened file `~/.config/ark-core/mainnet/plugins.js`.
 Add this line (see below):

    ```js
    "@arkecosystem/core-logger-pino": {}, // Add this line
    ```

-6. Save the changes.
+5. Save the changes.
 Your configuration file should look like this:

    ```js
    module.exports = {